farcaster-project/RFCs/00-introduction.md

    * A negociation role; The role a deamon can fulfills during the negociation phase.
 As a taker the daemon will display an offer and connects to the associated counter-party daemon.

 * #### *Blockchain role*:
    * The protocol describe two blockchain roles: arbitrating and accordant.
 A blockchain may be compatible with both role, e.g. Bitcoin, some only with the accordant role, e.g. Monero, depending on their on-chain capabilities.
+A *swap* is always performed between on arbitrating blockchain instance and one accordant blockchain instance.

 * #### *Arbitrating blockchain*:
    * A blockchain compatible with the arbitrating blockchain role, e.g. Bitcoin.